carlos3g/my-workspace/README.md

+> [!WARNING]
-> :warning: These scripts are made for my own use.
+> These scripts are made for my use.
 Read the files and change what you need if you want to use too

 ## Usage